Stuycs-K/final-project-8-xiej-yec/WORKLOG.md

 HOMEWORK: Attempted to add more phases to boss.
 Have some parts of the other phases working, but movement needs to be fixed.

+### 6/6/23

+CLASSWORK: Tried to help Casey create an arraylist for better organization of the rooms.

+HOMEWORK: Managed to create a working arraylist of rooms that will follow the order of the arraylist.
+Also added some code so that when you reach the last room in the arraylist, there will not be a doorway to travel to.

 =======

 ## GROUP MEMBER 2 (Casey Ye)